kellymears/BlockCompose/README.md

 ## Get Shit Done Again

 Crying in the shower about how the first half of 2019 has gone?
 Well dry off, pump some jams and maybe throw a couple darts at your Mullenwag dartboard.
 Because it's time to feel _fluent_ again.
-After all, we're _developers_ and that's just _how we roll, B._

-Check out the included `Card` block in the `example` directory to see how to get started.

 ## Installation

 - `composer require tiny-pixel/block-compose`
-- Add `\TinyPixel\BlockCompose\BlockComposeServiceProvider::class` to your registered service providers in `config/app.php`.
-- Create a directory for your blocks: `app/Blocks`.
-[This will likely be scaffolded for you when the Sage CLI is operational.]
+- Scaffolding: `app/Blocks` and `config/editor.php`.

+### Configuration

+For the time being the config file for the Block Compose library needs to be copied manually to `config/editor.php`.

+The usage of this file is very straightforward and is commented in a Laravel style.

 ### Writing a Block View Composer

-Minimally, a block view composer contains `name`, `namespace`, `editor_script` and `view` parameters accompanied by an `attributes` method.
+Minimally, a block view composer contains `name`, `editor_script` and `view` parameters accompanied by an `attributes` method.

 ```php
 namespace App\Blocks;